asreview/asreview/docs/source/project_create.rst

    :alt: ASReview prior knowledge random

-In the Validation mode when selecting random records, one can choose random records from the subset of initially labeled relevant, irrelevant or unseen records.
+In the Validation mode when selecting random records, one can choose random records from the subset of initially labeled relevant, irrelevant or not seen records.
 The initial labels are displayed via a color-coded bar above each record.

 .. figure:: ../images/setup_prior_knowledge_random_validate.png
    :alt: ASReview prior knowledge selector